 The typical incoming cohort size ranges from 60-70 students.
 Please visit USC Price Student Facts to learn more about our student population.

 How much does the program cost?

-USC’s tuition is based on a per unit rate of $1,420 (the rate is slightly higher for Dollinger MRED students).
-The cost of attendance varies by semester and depends upon the number of units taken and number of semesters enrolled.
+USC’s tuition is based on a per unit rate of $1,938 for the 2019-20 school year.
+The MPP is a 48 unit program.
+Cost of attendance varies by semester and depends on the number of units taken and number of semesters enrolled.
 Detailed information concerning tuition and fees can be found in the USC Schedule of Classes.

-96% of students enrolled in the program are enrolled on a full time basis.
-Many of the MPP courses are scheduled during the day often making it difficult for students to work full time and do the program on a part time basis.
+94% of students in the program are enrolled on a full-time basis.
+Many of the MPP courses are scheduled during the day, making it difficult for students to work full-time and complete the program on a part-time basis.